Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

-Dear Regens, I wish to decend to the economic level and drive  I seek your advice on how to legitimatly hand the community governance ca
+Dear Regens, I wish to decend to the economic level to tend to the networks roots.
+I seek your advice on how to legitimatly hand over this evolving governance call to better stewards than myself - as a degen in these .